Columbia Island (Washington, D.C.): Lyndon Baines Johnson Memorial Grove

-About the island
+Description

 Daffodils bloom in Lady Bird Johnson Park.

 The Boundary Channel of the Potomac River separates Lady Bird Johnson Park from the Virginia shoreline, while the main stream of the Potomac surrounds the island on the other three sides.
 As of 2007, the island consisted of 121 acre of landscaped parkland.
 Located within the park are the Lyndon B. Johnson Memorial Grove, the Navy–Merchant Marine Memorial, and the Columbia Island Marina.

 Lady Bird Johnson Park is accessible from downtown Washington via the Arlington Memorial Bridge, from Arlington National Cemetery via Memorial Drive, and from Northern Virginia via the George Washington Memorial Parkway.
 The Mount Vernon Trail runs along the side of the island facing the rest of the District, leading to Theodore Roosevelt Island in one direction and Ronald Reagan Washington National Airport on the other.
 The Pentagon is visible from the western side of the island near the marina at the southern tip.